uthcode/learntosolveit/source/philosophy.rst

 ﻿Philosophy
 ==========

-* Be Honest, Be Strong.
+* Be Honest, Be Strong and Work Hard.